-1.1 These Regulation apply to all health and health measures taken by the Kingdom on sanitary and phyto-sanitary that may, directly or indirectly, affect international trade.
-These measures are developed and applied, according to the provisions of the Convention on the measure of sanitary and phytosanitary (SPS) of the World Trade Organization
+1.1 These Regulations apply to all sanitary and Phytosanitary measures taken by the Kingdom that may, directly or indirectly, affect international trade.
+These measures are developed and applied, according to the provisions of the Convention on the sanitary and phytosanitary measures (SPS) of the World Trade Organization

-1-2 apply the definitions set forth in Appendix A of the Convention on measures sanitary and phytosanitary (SPS) on this regulation.
+1-2 Apply the definitions set forth in Appendix (A) of the Convention of sanitary and phytosanitary measures (SPS) on this regulation.

-1-3 The following annexes are measures of the Convention on sanitary and phytosanitary (SPS), are integral part of these regulation.
+1-3 The following annexes of the Convention on sanitary and phytosanitary measures (SPS), are considered integral parts of these regulations.

 A - Definitions.

-T – Answering machines on inquiry and notification.
+C – Answering mechanism on inquiry and notification.

 1.4 Nothing in these Regulations shall affect the rights of the SCO member states in accordance with the Agreement on Technical Barriers to Trade (TBT), for actions that do not fall within the scope of this regulation.

 Basic Rights and Obligation